SpunBlue/SpunBlue/README.md

 These are projects I'm finsihed with, or cancelled.

 ### FNF Papaya Engine <img src="icons/Checkmark.png" alt="Finished" width="16" height="16">
-A Friday Night Funkin' Engine created to make soruce code mods easily, without having to debloat the basegame.
+A Friday Night Funkin' Engine created to make source code mods easily, without having to debloat the basegame.